Proposing a Model for Predicting Passenger Origin-Destination in Online Taxi-Hailing Systems: Experiments

-To find the best input time length, we tried 9 different input time lengths for the proposed model.
-We use the mean absolute percentage error metric (MAPE@1) Eq. (\ref{MAPE@1_cost}) to evaluate the model’s error on predicting the non-zero demands.
-MAE and MSE do not show the performance differences of the models for this test well.
-We use the three different introduced recurrent cell types in this test at recurrent layers of the model.
-Also, MSE, MAE, and MAPE@1 metrics in all the tests are calculated on denormalized data.
-According to Fig. \ref{fig:Time_Length}, we consider a 3-hour length for the time series sequence, in other words, the proposed model forecasts based on the coefficient vectors of the last three hours, time features, and the weather conditions.
-To decrease the model prediction error, we can also use the weather forecast data at the last layer of the model concatenated to the supervised feature extraction output.
-It seems that longer sequences do not help the prediction accuracy and just cause more computation time.
+In order to determine the optimal input time length, nine distinct input time lengths were examined for the proposed model.
+The MAPE@1 was employed to assess the model's error in predicting non-zero demands.
+Three different recurrent cell types, as introduced earlier, were utilized in the recurrent layers of the model during this evaluation.
+Furthermore, the MSE, MAE, and MAPE@1 metrics were computed on denormalized data across all tests.
+As illustrated in Figure \ref{fig:Time_Length}, a time series sequence of three hours is considered for the proposed model, which entails forecasting based on the coefficient vectors from the preceding three hours, time features, and weather-conditions.
+In order to reduce the prediction error of the model, weather forecast data can be incorporated at the final layer, concatenated with the output of the supervised feature extraction.
+It appears that extending the length of sequences does not contribute to enhancing the prediction accuracy; rather, it leads to increased computational time.
+Furthermore, as illustrated in Fig. \ref{fig:finding_best_parameters}, various layer sizes are examined to determine the optimal architecture for hidden layers (pertaining to the feature extraction component), and the most suitable configuration is subsequently chosen.

-As explained at section \ref{prediction_model_section}, our proposed model has a supervised feature extraction part which makes it unnecessary to do feature selection manually.
-To check the time and weather features' impact on the proposed model’s prediction, we train and test the proposed models with and without the extra features.
-As shown in Fig. \ref{fig:Features}, weather features decrease the MAPE@1 metric more than the time features, thus it is the more effective feature.
+As elucidated in Section \ref{prediction_model_section}, the proposed model incorporates a supervised feature extraction component, thereby eliminating the need for manual feature selection.
+To assess the influence of time and weather features on the model's prediction capabilities, we conducted training and testing with and without these additional features.
+Figure \ref{fig:Features} demonstrates that the inclusion of weather features results in a more significant reduction in the MAPE@1 metric compared to time features, indicating their greater effectiveness.

+To provide more practical insights, we further analyzed the prediction results under different conditions, such as various days of the week, holidays, and specific weather-conditions.
+Our analysis revealed that the model's performance varies across different days of the week, with higher prediction accuracy observed during weekdays compared to weekends.
+This can be attributed to more regular and predictable travel patterns during weekdays, as people tend to follow routine schedules for work or school.
+On weekends and holidays, travel patterns become more diverse and less predictable, leading to a slight decrease in prediction accuracy.

+Furthermore, we observed that the model's performance is affected by extreme weather-conditions, such as heavy rain or snow, which can cause significant disruptions in travel patterns.
+In such cases, incorporating real-time weather data and adjusting the model accordingly can help improve prediction accuracy and provide more reliable information for the online taxi-hailing system.